UOA-PARC-SKA/radiotelescopescheduling/README.md

     2) Add `gurobi_root/win64/lib` and `gurobi_root/win64/bin` as project library
 10) The program can be started by running the SchedulingMain main function.

+## The configurations of each ongoing test
+### Reschedule step test
+This test must be curried by `MultiTelescopesMTSPPolicy` policy with `tsp` preoptimization policy.
+Change the `used_neighbour_num` in config file to set the number of neighbours that preoptimization policy return.
+Set the `reschedule_everytime` to true for the case of single reschedule step, which means recalculate the schedule list after each observation is done.
+Set the `reschedule_everytime` to false for the case of multiple reschedule step and use `reschedule_freq` to set how many observations will take after a reschedule.
+Use `teles_num` set the number of telescopes.
+### Affect of neighbour number
+This test must use `tsp` preoptimization policy.
+Firstly fix the `reschedule_freq` (if not use `MultiTelescopesMTSPPolicy` policy, please set the `reschedule_everytime` to true).
+Use `teles_num` set the number of telescopes.
+Change the `used_neighbour_num` to set the number of neighbours.
+###

 ## How to change the policy being used
 In the config file which is in the root directory, change the policy_class property to optimisation.<class name of the policy>, for eg: for policy with class name LargestSlewPolicy, change the policy_class property to optimisation.LargestSlewPolicy.